 LION'S FOOT, the root of Prenanthes Serpentaria, P. alba and other species of Nabalus growing in the United States, contains bitter principles, resin and tannin.
 MIO MIO (Baccharis cordifolia), of South America, is poisonous to sheep and cattle and contains an alkaloid, baccharine, and a bitter principle.
 SPINY CLOTBUR (Xanthium spinosum) contains a bitter resin and possibly a volatile alkaloid.
 The fruit of Xanthium spinosum, a common weed naturalized from Europe, contains an amorphous, non-glucosidal substance, xanthostrumarin, which forms precipitates with a number of the alkaloidal reagents.
 SNEEZE-WEED (Helenium autumnale) contains a volatile oil, a bitter glucoside and tannin.
 Helenium tenuifolium, of the Southern United States, is a narcotic poison.
 PARA CRESS (Spilanthes oleracea), of tropical America, contains a soft pungent resin and a crystallizable principle, spilanthin.
-The common white daisy (Chrysanthemum
+The common white daisy (Chrysanthemum Leucanthemum) yields about 0.15 per cent. of a greenish volatile oil with the odor of chamomile and mint.

-Fig. 399.
+FIG. 399.
 A flowering specimen of the Purple Cone-flower (Brauneria angustifolia), showing the 3-nerved lanceolate leaves and 2 of the flower heads with the characteristic long spreading rays.-After Newcomb.